Can AI improvise a jazz solo indistinguishable from a human musician in a live performance ?

 Cast your vote — then read what our editor and the AI models found.

 Improvisation is often cited as a hallmark of human creativity.
-Recent AI systems trained on vast musical datasets can generate coherent, emotionally expressive solos in real time.
-They respond dynamically to tempo changes and harmonic shifts.
+Recent AI systems trained on vast musical datasets can generate coherent, emotionally expressive solos in real time and respond dynamically to tempo changes and harmonic shifts.
 Blind listening tests suggest audiences prefer AI solos over human ones in controlled trials.

 Suggest a tag